 - Open house follow-up real estate letter

-I could have dug deeper into each of them as I did above, but you may have found that there is a common principle.
+I could have dug deeper into each of them as I did above, but you may have found a common principle.

-The rest is, or rather should be, “standard” real estate copywriting, which brings me to the next section.
+The rest is or should be, “standard” real estate copywriting, bringing me to the next section.